tikipuko/HttpService/README.md

 > Returns: URLRequest to enable your request.
 ```
-func requestBuilder(url: URL, method: String? = nil, key: String? = nil, header: String? = nil) -> URLRequest
+let urlRequest = requestBuilder(url: URL, method: String, key: String, header: String)
 ```

 ## METHOD processRequest()

-processRequest() is the network engine that returns a publisher of type data or error
+processRequest() is the network engine that uses _Combine_ to returns a publisher of type data or error

 > Parameter: